Gr0mi4/car-control-system/Buisness Requirements and Project Description.md

 - Ability to delete users for an admin
 - Add Images Names
 - Ability to change shown image in modal by keyboard
+- Spinner on the main page in case you have a lot of vehicles

 Screens description